Zyzzzland/spotinieul/GOOGLE_CAST_SETUP.md

 ---

 ## 🐛 Troubleshooting

+### Issue: "TypeError: Cannot read property 'SESSION_STARTED' of null" or similar errors
+**Solution:** This error occurs when running in **Expo Go**.
+Google Cast requires native code and will NOT work in Expo Go.

+**To fix:**
+1. Build a development build: `npx expo prebuild`
+2. Run on device: `npm run android` or `npm run ios`

+The app is designed to gracefully handle the missing module in Expo Go and will show "Cast unavailable" messages instead of crashing.

 ### Issue: "No cast client available"
 **Solution:** Make sure you're connected to a Cast device.
 Tap the Cast button and select a device first.